About the course

 Your test must have been taken no more than two years before the start date of your course.
 Our Application Guide provides further information about the English language test requirement.

 If your ability to meet the entry requirements has been affected by the COVID-19 pandemic (eg you were awarded an unclassified/ungraded degree) or any other exceptional personal circumstance (eg other illness or bereavement), please refer to the guidance on extenuating circumstances in the Application Guide for information about how to declare this so that your application can be considered appropriately.

 You will need to register three referees who can give an informed view of your academic ability and suitability for the course.
 The How to apply section of this page provides details of the types of reference that are required in support of your application for this course and how these will be assessed.

 You will be required to supply supporting documents with your application.
 The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

 Interviews are normally held as part of the admissions process.

-Shortlisted applicants will be invited to attend interviews in Oxford.
+Shortlisted applicants will be invited to interviews in January 2023.
 The interview panel will include at least three academics.
-The interview will be approximately 30 minutes and you will be required to give a ten-minute presentation on a research project that you have recently carried out as an undergraduate or as part of a research job.
-The presentation should be made using an overhead projector, whiteboard or PowerPoint presentation.
+The interview will be approximately 30 minutes, during which you will be required to give a five-minute presentation on a research project that you have recently carried out as an undergraduate or as part of a research job.
+The presentation should be made using PowerPoint or a whiteboard.